Kaithapram Damodaran Namboothiri

-Kaithapram Damodaran Namboothiri, popularly known as Kaithapram, is a Malayalam lyricist, poet, music director, actor, singer, screenwriter, music therapist and performer of Carnatic music.
+Kaithapram Damodaran Namboothiri, simply known as Kaithapram, is a Malayalam lyricist, poet, music director, actor, singer, screenwriter, music therapist and performer of Carnatic music.
 He debuted with the movie Ennennum Kannettante in 1986.
 He won the Kerala State Film Award for Best Lyricist two times.
 He was awarded India's fourth-highest civilian honour Padma Shri in 2021 by the Government of India for his contribution to the field of art.

 Life and career

 Kaithapram Damodaran Namboothiri was born as the eldest son of Keshavan Namboothiri (popularly known as Kannadi Bhagavathar, a disciple of Chembai Vaidyanatha Bhagavatar) and Aditi Antharjanam in Kaithapram village in Payyanur Taluk of Kannur district of Kerala, on 4 August 1950 and he is currently residing in Thiruvannur in Kozhikode District.
 He has four siblings, among whom the youngest, Kaithapram Viswanathan, was also a popular Carnatic musician and music director.
 Kaithapram village is famous for maintaining old vedic traditions.
 He got his Veda education from his grandfather.
 Later on he continued his education under well-known gurus (teachers) including Pazhassi Thamburan (a descendant of Pazhassi Raja) and SVS Narayanan.
 He pursued his studies in acting and music at Natyagruha.

 He is married to Devi Antharjanam who is the daughter of actor Unnikrishnan Namboothiri; they have two children, Deepankuran and Devadarshan.
 His elder son Deepankuran is a Music composer as well as singer who has composed Music for various films.
 Kaithapram Damodaran's youngest brother, Kaithapram Viswanathan, is a Malayalam cinema music director who runs the Sruthilaya Music School at Payyanur.

 Kaithapram made his entry into Malayalam cinema as a lyricist for the song Devadundubhi Sandralayam in the film Ennennum Kannettante which was directed by Fazil and music composed by Jerry Amaldev and all of the songs become popular Since then he has written lyrics for more than 346 films.
 He has also acted in many films, including Swathithirunal, Aryan, His Highness Abdulla, and the film Theerthadanam, based on the story of famous Malayalam writer M.T.
 Vasudevan Nair.
 He has played the character of a classical or semi-classical singer in most of the films.
 The songs from Desadanam, his first film as a music composer, were a hit.
 The film Sopanam, directed by Shri Jayaraj, was based on a story and screenplay written by Kaithapram.